 a) the experience gained in implementing the previous strategic plans for the Union;

-b) the recommendations of the report by the United Nations Joint Inspection Unit (JIU) on strategic planning in the United Nations system, published in 2012;
+b) the persistent digital divide and ITU’s role in expanding connectivity worldwide and in the use of telecommunications/ICTs for social, economic and environmentally sustainable development, particularly in the context of the spread of COVID-19;

-c) the recommendations relevant to strategic planning and risk management in the JIU report on review of management and administration in ITU, published in 2016;
+c) the recommendations relevant to strategic planning and risk management in the United Nations Joint Inspection Unit (JIU) report on review of management and administration in ITU;

-d) that the effective linkage between the strategic plan and the financial plan, which is detailed in Annex 1 to Decision 5 (Rev. Dubai, 2018) of this conference, can be achieved through reallocation of the resources of the financial plan to the various Sectors, and then to the goals and objectives of the strategic plan, as presented in the appendix to Annex 1 to this resolution,
+d) that the effective linkage between the strategic plan and the financial plan, which is detailed in Annex 1 to Decision 5 (Rev. Dubai, 2018) of this conference, can be achieved with the reallocation of the resources of the financial plan to the various Sectors through the thematic priorities and the strategic goals, as presented in the appendix А to Annex 1 to this resolution,

-[ALG-EGY-KWT-ARS-UAE proposal] d) that the effective linkage between the strategic plan and the financial plan, which is detailed in Annex 1 to Decision 5 (Rev. Dubai, 2018) of this conference, can be achieved through reallocation of the resources of the financial plan to the various Sectors, and then to the goals and objectives of the strategic plan, as presented in the appendix to Annex 1 to this resolution,
+[ALG-EGY-KWT-ARS-UAE proposal] d) that the effective linkage between the strategic plan and the financial plan, which is detailed in Annex 1 to Decision 5 (Rev. Dubai, 2018) of this conference, can be achieved through reallocation of the resources of the financial plan to the various Sectors, through the thematic priorities and goals and targets of the strategic plan, as presented in the appendix to Annex 1 to this resolution,

+e) outputs of the Council Working Group on Financial and Human Resources (CWG-FHR) on the accountability framework to further strengthen the Union’s accountability mechanisms and internal controls,

 resolves

 to adopt the strategic plan contained in Annex 1 to this resolution,